Updated on Apr 17, 2025 15:10 IST

 • Candidates obtaining higher Percentile Score in Chemistry in the Test.

-• Candidates older in age to be preferred.
+• Candidates older in age are preferred.

-Normalization Process To Prepare JEE Main 2024 Ranklist
+Normalization Process To Prepare JEE Main 2025 Ranklist

-NTA’s normalization process for the preparation of JEE Main merit/rank list will comprise of the following steps:
+NTA’s normalization process for the preparation of the JEE Main merit/rank list will comprise of the following steps:

-• Step-1: Refers to the conduct of the exam.
+Step-1: Refers to the conduct of the exam.
 JEE Main is conducted in two shifts over four days.

-• Step-2: Once the examination is over, the results for each session will be prepared using raw scores and percentile scores for each subject.
+Step-2: Once the examination is over, the results for each session will be prepared using raw scores and percentile scores for each subject.

-• Step-3: The third and last step would be the compilation of the NTA score and preparation of JEE Main merit list.
+Step-3: The third and last step would be the compilation of the NTA score and preparation of JEE Main merit list.
 Remember, the Final Ranking/ Merit would be prepared only after resolving ties (if any).

 To compile JEE Main 2024 result, the four NTA scores (Physics, Chemistry, Mathematics, and overall score) of the first attempt and the second attempt will be merged for the compilation of results and preparation of the overall Merit List/Ranking.
 Candidates who appear in both the attempts; their best of the two NTA scores will be considered further for the preparation of Merit List /Ranking.